Fair 72.0F | Forecast »

 Help for Homesick Kids

-Whether it's a sleepover or first trek to an overnight camp, use these six tips for tackling your child's away-from-home sorrows
+Whether it's a sleepover or first trek to an overnight camp, being away from home can really upset some kids.
+Here are six tips and tricks to help homesick kids.

 It often starts with a phone call around bedtime.
 On the other end of the line is your little guy calling to say "hi," but the crack in his voice gives him away.
 When you softly ask if he's OK, you're greeted with tears and the accompanying, "Can you come get me?"